jbroadway/wires/README.md

 ## Demos

-Once you've installed this app, go to `/wires/demo` and log in as a site administrator to see working demos.
+Once you've installed this app, go to `/wires/demos` in your Elefant CMS installation and log in as a site administrator to see some working demos.

+You can inspect the source code for the demos under `apps/wires/handlers/demos` and `apps/wires/views/demos` in your Elefant CMS installation.